SuhasMaxx/TvBox/README.md

 A front-end app to show TV shows info, schedule and more.
 The app fetches show information from TV Maze API ( https://www.tvmaze.com/api ) and shows top shows of each genre on the home page.
 You can click on any show to get more infomration about the show.
 The app also has a search page where  you can type and search for a show.

+You can see output of this app hosted on : https://suhassanmukh.com/submodules/tv-box/

 ## Features
 - Home page page shows top shows from each Genre ( maximum 20 ).
 User can click on any show and go to its details page.
 Each genre list is scrollable and has navigation buttons.
 - Click on show to get more information